 My faith in medicine was strengthened when an experimental stem-cell transplant saved my Dad’s life, bringing him back from death’s door.

-When MD, after MD (after MD) assessed me and concluded time after time that I needed more corticosteroids, I looked elsewhere for the culprit of these symptoms I intuitively knew I should’ve grown out of already.
+When MD, after MD (after MD) assessed me and concluded time after time that I needed more corticosteroids, I looked elsewhere for the culprit of these inflamed symptoms I intuitively knew I should’ve graduated out of already.

-By 2019, I was 25, and officially in a tug of war with topical steroids and their weary benefits.
-Flares became more frequent, and while opportunities and the fruits of my labor laid all around me, I was finding myself increasingly ineffective in life, staying healthy, and staying sane.
+By the age of 24. flares became more frequent, the topical medications were noticeably counterproductive beyond one night of sleep.
+And while opportunities and the fruits of my labor laid all around me, I was finding myself increasingly ineffective in life, staying healthy, and staying sane.

 My skin was worse than ever, the dryness and inflammation lost any patterning or reasoning that I was familiar with.
 The shape of my inflamed face looked different day to day, hour to hour.
 I knew something had to give.

-I don’t remember the exact video or videos, but shortly after downloading TikTok in 2019 I stumbled upon the topic of topical steroids and TSW.
+I don’t remember the exact video or videos, but shortly after downloading TikTok in 2018 I stumbled upon the topic of topical steroids and TSW.
 A watershed moment.
-These people looked like me, maybe even worse, which was hard for me to imagine at the time, My understanding of what was really going on started clicking.
+These people looked like me, maybe even worse, which was hard for me to imagine at the time.
+My understanding of what was really going on started clicking.

-By 2020, name it, I’d likely tried it to tame my growing list of eczematous symptoms.
+At the age go 25, name it, I’d likely tried it to tame my growing list of eczematous symptoms.
 Medications, lotions, baths, diets, naturopathic regimens, endless advice of others.
-The natural end to my old approaches came because the noise of their ineffectiveness was deafening.
-So, in the summer I stopped any and every medication, stopped drinking any alcohol, stopped working too much, and stopped putting myself in stressful situations.
+The natural end to my old approaches came because the noise of their ineffectiveness was deafening, I was SO itchy and SO fearful of the damage scratching caused.
+So, in the warm spring I stopped any and every medication, stopped drinking any alcohol, stopped working too much, and stopped putting myself in stressful situations.
 These guidelines are still pillars for me today.

 It is hard to understate the helplessness that proceeded.
 If you get it, you get it.
 My skin went haywire without the topical steroids to calm down the flares that eventually just ran into each other, seemingly never ending there for a while.

-The itch under my skin, particularly in vascular areas like my neck and wrists, was bone-deep and existed 24/7/365 for 3 full years.
+The itch under my skin, particularly in areas like my face, neck, wrists, and feet was bone-deep and existed 24/7/365 for 3 full years.
+And although I never used steroids on my face or neck, the inflammation and system disruption had become systemic, so my skin reflected as much.

 Putting the ever-present physical pain and discomfort in to publishable words is something I’ve yet to formulate.
 Nothing seems enough.
 Tormenting.
-I said the word ‘burning’ out loud in unrelated conversation about 6 months ago and burst in to tears.
+I said the word ‘burning’ out loud in unrelated conversation years after my skin had healed and burst in to tears.
 Things take time to process.
 TSW is called the ‘skin of fire’ disease - and not for nothing.
 It is a special, immobilizing cruelty.

 Adding to that, I experienced a few rounds of telogen effluvium and hair shedding, as delayed responses to peaks of inflammation.
 The cyclical distress of it all was honestly nuts.

 I now see the scorched-Earth path that was bestowed upon me.
 Being sick like that is wildly confronting.
+Every stone had to get turned over.
 Everything and everyone around me was touched with this fire, too.
 It either burned into nothing or was forged to be a hundred-thousand times stronger than before.
 A gift.

 The full body pain overstimulation and prolonged lack of comfort changed almost every thought pattern I’d ever had - mostly for the better.
 The agony dwarfed stresses and inconveniences in my orbit.
 Gratitude overwhelmed me more than anything.

-Through this journey, I’ve graduated from 2 skin science programs, and have traveled to both Asia and Europe, researching effective topical modalities for particularly compromised skin.
+Through this journey, I’ve graduated from 2 skin science programs, and have traveled to both Asia and Europe researching effective topical modalities for particularly compromised skin.
 Necessity breeds ingenuity.
 I really love the topic of skin, not just my own.
+It is an organ that regenerates itself - incredible!

 Now, I am building my practice as a Licensed Master Esthetician in the Pacific Northwest.
-I devote most of my time to my art, building community on this topic, the quickly evolving study of protein structures, maximizing my time on the water, and to my people.
 Strengthening the skin in every sense and making people comfortable is my crusade.

 The glow is growing again.